MiniDigger/ForkTest/README.md

 ## Understanding Patches

+Keep in mind that all file and resource patches are going to be stored in their respective classpath such as:
+- `fork-server/minecraft-patches/sources/net/minecraft/server/MinecraftServer.java.patch`

+Feature patches are going to be stored normally.

 #### Server sources
 Unlike adding new API, modifications to the existing source files are done through patches.
 These patches/extensions are split into different 5 (3+2) different sets in two directories depending on where the change was made, which are: